-ncfe Progression in Subject name Highlands College Unit No. / Title Assessment No. This work assesses: Issue Date: Due Date: In this assignment, you will [continue writing vocational/technical scenario]: During this assessment you are also required to demonstrate speaking and listening skills/ written communication skills/ mathematical skills [delete as appropriate] Learning Outcome 1: - Task 1: Task details Image here [visual reinforcem aid readability of assignment] [visual reinforcement to aid readability of You must/ should/ could produce the following evidence: ✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate]
+ncte. in Subject name n Subject name here

+Unit No. / Title

+Assessment No. This work assesses:

+Issue Date: Due Date:

+In this assignment, y In this assignment, you will [continue writing vocational/technical scenario]:

+nt you are also required unication skills/ mathe

+Learning Outcome 1 : The learner will

+Task 1:

+Task details Image here [visual reinforcement to aid readability of assignment]

+You must/ should/ c ould produce the follow ving evidence:

+✓ A written report✓ A presentation

+- ✓ A practical assessment - √ These are just examples [delete as appropriate]

-Learning Outcome 2: earning Outcome 2: The learner will
+Learning Outcome 2: The learner will

 Task 2: Delete if necessary

-Task details Delete if ne Image here
+Task details Delete if necessary Image here

-ld produce the following evidence:
+You must/ should/ could pr oduce the following evidence •

-✓ A written report ✓ A presentation ✓ A practical assest ✓ These are just estimates ✓ A presentation
+✓ A written report ✓ A presentation ✓ A practical assessme ✓ These are just examp nt les [delete as appropriate]

 Learning Outcome 3: The learner will

-Task 3: Delete if neces sary
+Task 3: Delete if necessary

-Task details Delete if ne Image here
+Task details Delete if necessary Image here

-You must/ should/ could produce the following evidence:
+You must/ should/ could pr oduce the following evidence

-✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate] Grading Descriptors
+✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate]

 Pass Merit Distinction

+2.5